isri-ram/isri-ram/README.md

 Feel free to connect with me to explore opportunities for collaboration, share insights, or simply have a chat about the exciting world of technology.

-"Embrace the challenge, harness the data, and let's shape the future together." - Sri Ram</h4>
+"Embrace the challenge, harness the data, and let's shape the future together." - Sri Ram
 <img align="right" src="https://camo.githubusercontent.com/c1dcb74cc1c1835b1d716f5051499a2814c683c806b15f04b0eba492863703e9/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f3733303730332f73637265656e73686f74732f363538313234332f6176656e746f2e676966" width=400 height=300 />
 - 🔭 I’m currently working on **A web extension to help the visually impaired use the internet as we do!**